 - 1. Remove the original sway bar end links. - 2.
 Load the suspension so it is at ride height.
-This is, of course, easily done with the wheels on and the car on the ground, but there's one problem, you can no longer get to the sway bar end links.
+This is of course easily done with the wheels on and the car on the ground, but there's one problem, you can no longer get to the sway bar end links.
 Instead, use one of the following methods: - Drive-on lift method: This is the easiest method because with the wheels on, you can work under the car to install and adjust the end links. - Jack method: Jack up the suspension just until the spring begins to lift the car, indicating ride height, then adjust the end links.
-Keep in mind this must be done with the wheels off and the vehicle still supported by jack stands. - Wheel stand method: With the wheels on, wheels stands such as our Schwaben ES#2748976 or ES#2748979 will work iust like a drive on lift. - 3.
-With the suspension at ride height, center the sway bar in its range of travel, then adjust the length of the sway bar end links so they "slip" easily into place.
+Keep in mind this must be done with the wheels off and the vehicle still supported by jack stands. - Wheel stand method: With the wheels on, wheels stands such as our Schwaben ES#2748976 or ES#2748979 will work just like a drive on lift. - 3.
+With the suspension at ride height, adjust the length of the sway bar end links so they "slip" easily into place.
 This indicates a perfect neutral position. - 4.
 Install and torque all of the fasteners while the vehicle remains at ride height, and you have achieved a perfect adjustment in the process of installation.